Strategyproofness: Examples

+SP in network routing

 SP is also applicable in network routing.
 Consider a network as a graph where each edge (i.e. link) has an associated cost of transmission, privately known to the owner of the link.
 The owner of a link wishes to be compensated for relaying messages.
 As the sender of a message on the network, one wants to find the least cost path.
 There are efficient methods for doing so, even in large networks.
 However, there is one problem: the costs for each link are unknown.
 A naive approach would be to ask the owner of each link the cost, use these declared costs to find the least cost path, and pay all links on the path their declared costs.
 However, it can be shown that this payment scheme is not SP, that is, the owners of some links can benefit by lying about the cost.
 We may end up paying far more than the actual cost.
 It can be shown that given certain assumptions about the network and the players (owners of links), a variant of the VCG mechanism is SP.

-Notation
+Formal definitions

 There is a set $X$ of possible outcomes.

 There are $n$ agents which have different valuations for each outcome.
 The valuation of agent $i$ is represented as a function:

 which expresses the value it has for each alternative, in monetary terms.

 It is assumed that the agents have Quasilinear utility functions; this means that, if the outcome is $x$ and in addition the agent receives a payment $p_i$ (positive or negative), then the total utility of agent $i$ is:

 The vector of all value-functions is denoted by $v$.

 For every agent $i$, the vector of all value-functions of the other agents is denoted by $v_{-i}$.
 So $v \equiv (v_i,v_{-i})$.

 A mechanism is a pair of functions: